thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 name = 42;
 ```

 Variable names in JavaScript can't contain spaces.
-The standard practice is to have variables start with a lowercase letter and capitalize each word except for the first one.
+The standard practice is to have variables start with a lowercase letter and capitalize each subsequent word.
 This is called camelcase.

 ```javascript
 var firstName = 'Paula';